dennohpeter/Python-Projects/README.md

 The only two editing operations possible are to replace an entire line with a new line, or to replace a substring in the line with a new substring."

 ## tweet_weather.py
--Takes weather data of Mississauga, ON and tweets the sky status, wind, humidity, and current temperature every hour.
+-Takes weather data of Mississauga, ON using the pyOWN module and tweets the sky status, wind, humidity, and current temperature every hour using the tweepy module.